 AN OPEN INTERNET IS PART OF FREE SPEECH AND FREE SPEECH IF PART OF EVERY AMERICAN'S CIVIL RIGHTS.
 TO REGULATE IT IS TO TAKE AWAY ONE OF OUR CIVIL RIGHTS, THIS MUST NOT HAPPEN EVER IF WE HOPE TO KEEP A FREE SOCIETY.

-Obviously we need to come up with a detailed technical language in order for this law to be effective, but the fundamental point remains that neutrality is crucial to the betterment of our access to information.
 I work in telecommunication, and I know exactly what the big providers want to do with throttling.
-The doors that it opens up are purely insane to even think about, after having 15 years of free and open access ...more »
+The doors that it opens up are purely insane to even think about, after having 15 years of free and open access... more »

 The only people who would be against net neutral legislation would be those who stand to lose money from it.
 Don't let anyone tell you this is about the government controlling your internet.
 This is about companies trying to control your internet.
 Don't let them.

 Support open access to the web.
 Support net neutrality.

 The ISPs have proven, through all manner of actions taken in recent months and years, that they have no interest the freedom of speech or free flow of information.
 The government needs to adopt net neutrality rules to guarantee that open exchange for America; failing to do so would let private companies limit our first amendment rights as they see fit.

 Not all governmental regulation is bad, obviously.
 In this case, it's very good, and very welcome -- it's basically... more »